sebastian-mutz/fsml/paper/paper.md

 # Acknowledgements

-I gratefully acknowledge the Fortran-lang community efforts that this project integrates (fpm, stdlib, and LFortran), as well as the always helpful discussions the with the same community on [Fortran-lang discourse](https://fortran-lang.discourse.group/) and GitHub.
+I gratefully acknowledge the Fortran-lang community efforts that this project integrates (fpm, stdlib, and LFortran), as well as the always helpful discussions the with the same community on [Fortran Discourse](https://fortran-lang.discourse.group/) and GitHub.
 I thank the editor (Jack Atkinson) and reviewers (Ivan Pribec and Mikolaj A. Kowalski) for their time and effort.
 I also extend my gratitude to Herbert Peck.

 # References